 Heat Mat – Adding bottom heat under your seed starting flats will speed up germination, and also keep your seedlings toasty warm.
 A heat mat definitely makes starting seeds indoors much easier.

 Plant Mister/Sprayer – Humidity is a crucial ingredient when starting seeds, and misting your seedlings is a great way to give them the humidity they need to stay healthy.
 This plant mister/sprayer is pressurized, which really saves on your hands when you have a lot of seedlings to spray.

 Humidifier – A humidifier is another great way to keep the humidity level high when you’re starting seeds indoors.
 Heating your house during the winter sucks the humidity out of the air, and your seedlings will be much happier with the added humidity.

 Indoor Humidity Monitor – If you’re not sure whether the humidity is at the right level for your seedlings, a humidity monitor is a great tool to add near your flats.
 With this one, you’ll be able to be sure that both the humidity level and the temperature are always kept at the perfect level for starting seeds and growing healthy seedlings.

 Mini Greenhouse – I’ve had my mini greenhouse for several years and love it!
-I can fit 2 seed flats on each shelf, and hang grow lights right above my flats.
+I can fit 2 seed flats on each shelf, and hang my grow lights right above my flats.
+The plastic cover is easy to vent, or even remove if you want.
 Perfect for growing seeds indoors!

 Storing Leftover Seeds